solomon2608/solomon-machaule.github.io/README.md

 - **Location:** Woodstock, Cape Town

 ## 🎯 Objective
-I am third-year IT student with experience in academic projects and administrative tasks.
-I am skilled in process analysis, project support, and data analysis.
-I am eager to contribute and gain practical experience in a professional environment.
+I am an IT student specialising in Application Development, with hands-on experience in Java and MySQL through academic projects.
+I have developed desktop applications and contributed to business analysis tasks, including requirements gathering and process improvement.
+I also bring administrative experience from a financial support role, where I handled data processing and ensured accuracy in documentation.
+I am seeking an opportunity to apply my technical and analytical skills in a professional environment while continuing to grow in the IT field.

 ---